Certified Myofascial and Manual Therapy Veterinarian

 Be a veterinarian

-Submit one myofascial and manual case report to be approved
+Submit one myofascial and manual therapy case report that meets approval standards

 Instructors